mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 natbib: true
 bibliography: /Users/bader/work/projects/multiethnic_nhoods/drafts/bib/multiethnic-nhoods.bib
 csl: /Users/bader/work/Bibs/csl/american-sociological-review.csl
+header-includes: |
+    \newcommand{\revision}[1]{\sethlcolor{pink}\hl{#1}\sethlcolor{yellow}}
 ---

-Multiracial neighborhoods---those neighborhoods shared among Asian, Black, Latino, and white neighbors---have become common in many metropolitan areas.
+Multiracial neighborhoods---those neighborhoods shared among Asian, Black, Latino, and white neighbors---\revision{are no longer anomalies} in many metropolitan areas.
 Made possible by immigration reform and fair housing legislation that passed in the 1960s, the number of multiracial neighborhoods has grown since the 1980s [@logan_global_2010; @bader_fragmented_2016; @holloway_racially_2012].
 In addition to traditional ports of entry like New York City and Los Angeles, multiracial neighborhoods have become more common in "new immigrant" destinations and metropolitan areas with large shares of immigrants [@singer_twenty-first_2008; @zhang_global_2016].

 Nearly all theories of urban change would not have predicted the emergence of multiracial neighborhoods, let alone their increasing prevalence.
 Theories of urban change tend to build on the human ecological model of inter-group competition for resources [@burgess_growth_1984; @park_human_1936; @mckenzie_ecological_1984].
 Racial identity is thought to represent such a chasm between groups that racial integration undermines neighborhood cohesion and causes residents to become dissatisfied [@putnam_e_2007; @duncan_negro_1957].
 The few integrated neighborhoods that existed were held up as notable exceptions to the general rule of dissatisfaction and change [@taub_paths_1984].

-The recent growth and stability of multiracial neighborhoods contradict traditional theories of racial change.
+The recent growth of multiracial neighborhoods contradict traditional theories of racial change.
 Recent qualitative research demonstrates that residents of different races are satisfied living in multiracial neighborhoods [e.g., @lumley-sapanski_planning_2017; @spitz_segregated_2015].
 Through ethnographic methods, these researchers find that racial diversity becomes a collective identity that residents work to protect.
 The contradiction between these more recent studies and the traditional theories of neighborhood change calls into question the general rule that integration begets neighborhood dissatisfaction.
 Due to their methods, however, it is difficult to determine whether these neighborhoods represent exceptions to the general rule of dissatisfaction or are instead part of a larger trend of shared interracial satisfaction in multiracial neighborhoods.

 This article overcomes these problems by using data from a sample that represents residents living in all multiracial neighborhoods across an entire metropolitan region.
 The data favor the conclusion that multiracial neighborhoods engender a shared satisfaction among residents of all races.
 About 70 percent of residents are satisfied living in multiracial neighborhoods, and the level of satisfaction does not vary by the race of residents.
 White residents of multiracial neighborhoods report lower satisfaction than white counterparts elsewhere in the region.
 Yet the similar levels of satisfaction that whites feel compared to their neighbors of color and the small share of whites who perceive neighborhood declines point to deficiencies of traditional urban theories to explain *multiracial* integration.
 Based on these representative data, I conclude that qualitative research on the topic has not simply found anomalous cases of shared satisfaction.
 Instead, multiracial neighborhoods engender interracial neighborhood satisfaction and could be a structure that levels opportunities in US metropolitan areas.